Rancho Tujunga

 Rancho Tujunga was a 6661 acre Mexican land grant in the western Crescenta Valley and northeastern San Fernando Valley, in present-day Los Angeles County, California.
 It was granted in 1840 by Mexican governor Juan Alvarado to Francisco Lopez and Pedro Lopez.

 The rancho lands included the present-day Los Angeles communities of Lake View Terrace, Sunland, and Tujunga.

 Etymology

-The name Tujunga or Tuxunga means "old woman's place" in both Fernandeño and Gabrieliño, where Tuxu "old woman".
+The name Tujunga or Tuxunga means "old woman's place" in both Fernandeño and Gabrieliño, where Tuxu means "old woman".
 The term is thought to relate to an ethnohistoric narrative, known as Khra'wiyawi, collected by Carobeth Laird from Juan and Juana Menendez at the Leonis Adobe in 1916.
 In the narrative, the wife of Khra'wiyawi (the chief of the region) is stricken with grief over the untimely loss of her daughter.
 In her sadness, she retreats to the mountains and turns to stone.
 It is thought this event became the basis for the village name.
 In fact, there is a large rock in Little Tujunga Canyon which looks like an old woman in a sitting position.